 Elevation: 11,736 ft

-Climbing and access information for this peak is found on page 253.
+Climbing and access information for this peak is on Page 253 of the book.
 Derek Percoski and Dave Pahlas have provided the additional route information found below.
 Updated August 2019

-Pegasus sits east of Surprise Valley and north of Standhope Peak.
-It is the northernmost most peak on a rugged ridge line containing two other 11ers, Andromeda and Altair.
+Pegasus Peak sits east of Surprise Valley and north of Standhope Peak.
+It is the northernmost peak on a rugged ridge line that includes two other 11ers, Andromeda and Altair.
 Rick Baugher and Chuck Ferguson made the first ascent in 1994.
+USGS Standhope Peak

 Southeast Face, Class 3 by Derek Percoski

-I climbed the SE face just east of the south ridge on Class 3 terrain.
+I climbed the Southeast Face just east of the South Ridge on Class 3 terrain.
 There are plenty of opportunities to improvise a scrambling route.
 A gully just north of Point 10727 also appears to provide a clear path.
-This information is primarily useful to a climber looking to do Andromeda in the same day, since accessing the southeast face would otherwise involve hiking past the standard route described in the book.
+This information is primarily useful to a climber looking to do Andromeda in the same day, since accessing the Southeast Face would otherwise involve hiking past the standard route described in the book.

 East Ridge, Class 3 by Dave Pahlas

-“As we made our way up the valley, Pegasus came into view, and the east ridge looked like a nice direct route to the summit.
-We continued on until we were next to Big Black Dome (on our left) then veered to the right, and headed up the small valley north east of Pegasus.
-Once at around 9900’, we climbed the talus to the south, and made our way up to a scenic shelf lake for a snack break.
+“As we made our way up the valley, Pegasus Peak came into view and the East Ridge looked like a nice direct route to the summit.
+We continued on until we were next to Big Black Dome (on our left) then veered to the right and headed up the small valley northeast of Pegasus Peak.
+Once at about 9,900 feet, we climbed the talus to the south and made our way up to a scenic shelf lake for a snack.
 From here, we eyed a couple lines to gain the ridge.
-We had axe and crampons, but I was suspicious that the snow would be too soft.
+We had ice ax and crampons, but I was suspicious that the snow would be too soft.
 Up we went to the base of the snowfields.
 The snow wasn’t bad, but the adjacent rock seemed stable, so we elected to take a dry route to the ridge.
-The rest of the climb was a walk-up, and we set a steady pace and made it to the summit by 12:30.”
+The rest of the climb was a walk-up.
+We set a steady pace and made it to the summit by 12:30PM.”